Komodo/komodo-website/src/pages/blog/2014-10/enhancing-productivity-with-command-line-applications.html.md

 feed reader about “how to do (insert task here) from the command line.”
-This led to one of the most productivity-boosting mechanisms that I have implemented since switching to Komodo -- using macros to call third-party scripts and services such as the ones I use to manage my day-to-day schedule or deploy
+This led to one of the most productivity-boosting mechanisms that I have implemented since switching to Komodo -- using macros to call third-party scripts and services such as the ones I use to manage my day-to-day schedule or code deployments.

 ## Ticketing System